jamescurran/jamescurran.github.io/_posts/2013-09-12-Shakespeare-compiler-for-NET.md

 			Assign(13, 0);

 But, now that there were two back-ends, we had a new problem.
-Up to this point, I've been using the Grammar.Explorer tool that comes with Irony.
+Up to this point, I&apos;ve been using the Grammar.Explorer tool that comes with Irony.
 But, it only directly loads the parser, and was able to load & run the back-end only because it was referenced by the grammar.
-Once I'd broken that connection, I needed a mean of telling it to load one or the another back-end.
+Once I&apos;d broken that connection, I needed a mean of telling it to load one or the another back-end.
 I was also going to eventually need a way of running the compiler like a compiler,  without going through Grammar.Explorer.
 I would need a command-line interface.

 #### The Command-Line  Compiler

 Here, again, I found a more that adequate open-source tool in [nConsoler](http://nconsoler.csharpus.com/) (And, unlike the other two packages I used, nConsoler is installable via NuGet, and comes with excellent documentation)  This is handled by the project, **ShakeCL**.

 The key problem needing to be address here is, given a parser,  how to we use it to parse the text of our source code, and then given the parse tree that produces,  how to use that to kick off  generation of  our object code.
 These were handled deep with Grammar.Explorer, and oddly, not documented anywhere that I could find.
-After studying the Grammar.Explorer source code, I came up with this as the basic form (It'll get a bit more complicated in a moment)
+After studying the Grammar.Explorer source code, I came up with this as the basic form (It&apos;ll get a bit more complicated in a moment)

 	var grammar = new ShakespeareGrammar();
 	var parser = new Parser(grammar);